 Reverend Hosea Ballou II

 The largest division of the university is the Faculty of Arts, Sciences, and Engineering.
-This division comprises the College of Liberal Arts, the School of Engineering, the Graduate School of Arts and Sciences, the College of Special Studies, and Summer Session.
-The university’s graduate and professional schools are the Fletcher School of Law and Diplomacy, the School of Medicine, the School of Dental Medicine, the Cummings School of Veterinary Medicine, the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy, and the Tufts Graduate School of Biomedical Sciences.
+This division comprises the School of Arts and Sciences including the Graduate School of Arts and Sciences and the School of the Museum of Fine Arts at Tufts, and the School of Engineering.
+The university’s graduate and professional schools the Fletcher School of Law and Diplomacy, the School of Medicine, the School of Dental Medicine, the Cummings School of Veterinary Medicine, the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy, the Sackler School of Graduate Biomedical Sciences, and University College.

-The schools are located on Tufts’ campuses in Medford/Somerville, Boston, and North Grafton, Massachusetts.
+Schools are located on Tufts’ campuses in Medford/Somerville, Boston, and Grafton, Massachusetts.
 Students may also study at the Tufts European Center, located in an eleventh-century monastery in Talloires, France.
-Tufts is also affiliated with the New England Conservatory of Music, providing joint graduate and undergraduate programs and flexible cross-registration.
+Tufts is also afﬁliated with the New England Conservatory of Music, providing joint undergraduate programs and ﬂexible cross-registration.

 Tufts is a student-centered institution, where support for students’ personal and academic development is embedded into the organization and ethos of the university.
 The Faculty of Arts, Sciences, and Engineering is committed to scholarship of the highest order and teaching of exacting quality, while equally dedicated to providing a friendly, open, and intellectually rich and stimulating environment.
 This environment is one of the reasons Tufts is one of the most highly competitive universities in the country.

-Tufts has programs abroad in Britain, Chile, China, France, Germany, Ghana, Hong Kong, Japan, and Spain.
-More than 40 percent of undergraduates choose to spend their junior year abroad to add a strong international dimension to their education.
-This experience adds to the international flavor of the Tufts campus when they return for their senior year.
+Tufts has programs abroad in Chile, China, France, England, Germany, Ghana, Hong Kong, Japan, and Spain, and approved study abroad partners in over 50 other countries.
+More than 40 percent of undergraduates choose to spend one or both semesters of their junior year abroad to add a strong international dimension to their education.

 More than 98 percent of enrolling students expect to pursue graduate or professional studies, and annually Tufts students are the recipients of such prestigious academic awards as Fulbright, Truman, Goldwater, and Beinecke scholarships and fellowships.